barbarer/py4e-int/_sources/network/beautifulSoup.rst

    :order: 4-5-6, 0-1, 2-3, 9, 12, 11, 7-8, 9-10, 14, 13
    :adaptive:

    Put the following blocks in order to print the second paragraph from the Michigan Daily website.
-Use the find_all method on
+It uses the ``find_all`` method on
    BeautifulSoup to get a list of all of the paragraphs.
    -----
    import requests